Thick Fluffy Homemade Waffles ~ Easy, Homemade Waffles That Are Perfectly Light and Fluffy Thanks to a Secret Ingredient!

 If you are hosting these waffles are great for large crowds.
 You can place them on a baking sheet and in the oven at 200 degrees to keep them warm.

-Pair the scrambled eggs and waffles with this delicious Sunshine Fruit Salad or Easy Fruit Salad and you have the perfect breakfast or brunch!
+You could also pair these waffles with poached eggs and this delicious Sunshine Fruit Salad or Easy Fruit Salad and you have the perfect breakfast or brunch!
 Oh wait, you need these Mimosa Floats too!
 How could I forget those?

 Speaking of forgetting things I totally should have brought those Mimosas to my in-laws for Christmas Brunch!
 We did a brunch this year and that would have been the perfect finshing touch.